Glenorchy (Tas.)

 Glenorchy features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 59.8% of all households, including 20.9% couples with children, 22.2% couples without children, and 15.1% single parent families.
+Family households account for 59.8% of all households, including 20.9% couples with children, 22.2% couples without children, and 15.1% single parent families.
 Non-family households comprise the remaining 40.2%, with lone person households at 35.6% and group households making up 4.4%.
 The median household size is 2.3 people, which is smaller than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households